phpinternalsbook/PHP-Internals-Book/Book/php7/extensions_design/php_functions.rst

         /* code to go here */
     }

-Take a break and think about the majors differences.
+Take a break and think about the major differences.

 First strange thing, in C, the function is not expected to return anything.
 That's a ``void`` declared function, you can't here in C return something.
 But we notice we receive an argument called ``return_value`` of type ``zval *``,